-A Level Psychology Online Course CIE
+A Level Psychology Cambridge

-Enrolment Fee
+Enrolment Fee £395

-Course Overview
+Overview

 This International A Level Psychology Course with Cambridge will help you develop your appreciation of the subject by exploring the ways in which psychology is conducted.
 As part of your studies, you also review important research; this provides an insight into the ways in which psychology has been applied, thereby leading to a better understanding of key approaches, research methods and issues and debates.